mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 1. Install software [rufus](https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64) (click it to download directly from https://rufus.ie)

-2. Get to know about your firmware of your motherboard.
+2. Get to know about firmware of your motherboard.
 (BIOS or UEFI).

-   ​	There are two kinds of machine in the laboratory.
+   ​	There are two kinds of Security machines in the EC554.
 The one with one single hard-drive slot (referred by **type 1** below) only supports BIOS, while the other (with multiple hard drives, referred by **type 2**) supports UEFI and BIOS (legacy).

    ​	During installation, **always choose BIOS**.

 Note: If you wanna to make a dual-boot, ENSURE you always use the SAME bootable mode(BIOS or UEFI).

-3. Insert your USB device.
+3. Insert your USB flash drive.

 4. Run rufus to make a bootable USB.
 	* Make sure it is your USB device (eg. check the size).